-Hello and welcome to my little guide to some of the most fantastic Cambridge wedding venues.
-I have been photographing weddings in and around Cambridge for ten years now, so have some experience that I’d love to share.
-If you’re engaged and searching for the perfect venue, I hope that these suggestions will be useful.
+Hello and welcome to my little guide to some of the most fantastic Cambridge wedding reception venues.
+I have been a Cambridge wedding photographer for ten years now, so have some experience that I’d love to share.
+If you’re searching for the perfect venue, I hope that these suggestions will help you plan your Cambridge wedding.

-I will combine all of the colleges into just one entry here as they could easily take all of the places in this list.
+Getting married at one of the Cambridge colleges is one way to have a dream Cambridge wedding.
 I have photographed and filmed weddings at King’s, Queens’, Sidney Sussex, Downing, and many other of these wonderful, historic venues.
-The colleges are quintessentially English with beautiful gardens, dining halls and wonderful greenery – which I love to incorporate into my pictures.
+The colleges are quintessentially English with beautiful gardens, grand dining halls and wonderful greenery – which I always love to incorporate into my wedding pictures.

 A married couple punting on the River Cam with their Cambridge wedding venue in the background.